 If this happens, then restart the Mac running the server and start the server and client(s) again.

 In contrast to public announcements, there are (sometimes more, sometimes less) reception problems.
+You can read more about it at our blog.

 If EyeTV or VLC (plugin) crashes due to the reception problems, then the server automatically restarts the application(s) and the segmenting of the live stream.
 During this process, the clients show the message "live stream stopped".